wesley-221/DirkBot/README.md

 # MySQL database
 The database file is located in `/configfiles/dirk_database.sql`.
-To import this database, simply use the following command: `mysql -u username -p database < dirk_database.sql`
+To import this database, simply use the following command: `mysql -u username -p database < dirk_database.sql`.